ethereum/EIPs/README.md

 Ethereum Improvement Proposals (EIPs) describe standards for the Ethereum platform, including core protocol specifications, client APIs, and contract standards.

 **Before you initiate a pull request**, please read the process document.
-Ideas should be thoroughly discussed prior to opening a pull request, such as on the [Ethereum Magicians forums](https://ethereum-magicians.org) or in a GitHub issue in this repository.

 This repository tracks the ongoing status of EIPs.
 It contains: